When does someone need to have joined the University to be eligible for furlough?

 Can I furlough someone who is working their notice?

-With effect from 1 December 2020, if an employee is serving a notice period (eg because they have resigned or given notice of termination for redundancy other than the end of a fixed term contract at its expected end date) but cannot perform work because of COVID-19, then no government reimbursement can be claimed (reimbursement can be claimed for the period to 1 December 2020).
+If an employee is serving a notice period (eg because they have resigned or given notice of termination for redundancy other than the end of a fixed term contract at its expected end date) but cannot perform work because of COVID-19, then no government reimbursement can be claimed (NB these rules changed with effect from 1 December 2020, reimbursement can be claimed for notice service in the period to 1 December 2020).
 However, if appropriate, a department could still agree with the employee that they will be on paid garden leave (without government reimbursement) during their notice period.
 Staff who are approaching the end of a fixed term contract which is ending at its expected end date can be furloughed as, although the University process requires that they are reminded of their contract end date, this is not formally a notice period.

 Yes.
 The requirement of the furlough scheme is that during the hours that an employee is furloughed they should not be working for the employer.
 Therefore, an employee who works, for example, Monday to Wednesday in one University post and Thursday and Friday in another could be furloughed from one of these posts, since during the hours they are furloughed they would not be working elsewhere in the University.
 This is less straightforward for a Variable Hours employee with multiple posts who is only furloughed from one post.
 Departments will need to ensure that between the furlough pay and pay for hours actually worked no more than the equivalent of the individual's normal full pay is being paid to the individual.
 If the hours for the worked role increase it may no longer be appropriate to continue paying the employee (or claiming reimbursement) for some or all of the furloughed role.
 The general idea would be that the employee should not receive more pay (nor should reimbursement be claimed) as a result of going onto furlough for one role than would have been the case if the employee had continued working both roles.